-Your Water Rates
+Your Water AND WASTEWATER Rates

-Typical Residential and Commercial Rates*
+Current Typical Residential and Commercial Water Rates*

-(Applicable to Rate Zone 1 for Residential and Commercial Classes) Effective January 1, 2018)
+Effective January 1, 2018.
+(Applicable to Rate Zone 1 for Residential and Commercial Classes)

 All metered customers shall be subject to a monthly service charge, based on the size of meter required to render adequate service.

 The following rates shall apply per 100 gallons: